Mr Lordi: Music

 Mr Lordi has written songs and made album covers for many Finnish bands and artists like Rotten Sound, Agnes Pihlava and Neljänsuora.
 Outside Finland, Mr Lordi has been featured as a live guest on U.D.O.'s and Doro Pesch's concerts.

 In 2011, Mr Lordi created his own choir from Rovaniemi for the Finnish version of the Clash of the Choirs miniseries.
 He named his choir "Rock'n'Rollo" and invited the choir to perform in Lordi's anniversary concert in 2012.

 Filmmaking

 In the late 1980s, Mr Lordi started to make horror movies with friends.
 As a movie director and effects designer, he, along with the young movie makers Pete Riski (Lordi's future music video director), Petri Kangas, Kimmo Valtanen (to-be Sony BMG Finland CEO) and Tomi Yli-Suvanto, received many awards and represented Finland at international film festivals.
 Mr Lordi has also worked as a storyboard artist for Finnish movie producers and directed many Finnish music videos.

-Painting

-Mr Lordi has had three art exhibitions in Finland.
-The exhibitions have also contained Mr Lordi's artwork for Lordi and other bands.